mkarbows/Ancur/documents/Arup-Project-Proposal.md

 **Project Output**
 *Deliverables:*
-The deliverable will be a web application providing a secure and reliable place to verify documents.
+The deliverable will be a web application providing a secure and reliable place to verify and store verifications of documents.
 *Dissemination:*
 *Risk:*
 Making transactions to the blockchain could prove to be expensive and/or slow.